There are 3 levers for website projects

 All of Thrive's staff work remotely from their home-based offices.

-Some timeline factors include whether a project includes
+Some factors that can impact the timeline are whether a project includes:

 - Logo design